 “Most of the various types of dances performed at a pow wow are descended from the dances of the Plains tribes of Canada and the United States.
 Besides those for the opening and closing of a pow wow session, the most common is the intertribal, where a Drum will sing a song and anyone who wants to can come and dance.”

 I joined the dancers myself this year, and while marching along, I filmed one of my first Facebook Live videos.
-You can see it on my Facebook page in the video section.
-I enjoyed dancing with people of all ages and cultural backgrounds in an impressive show of unity and community.
+I enjoyed walking/dancing with people of all ages and cultural backgrounds in an impressive show of unity and community.

 As the New Year gets underway, our nation as a whole needs an, “Inter Tribal.”
 I hope Americans will come together and work together to ensure that our nation remains the greatest on Earth.

 In closing, I was inspired by an article on LinkedIn by Devin D. Thorpe, Forbes Contributor and social entrepreneur, “Democrats, Let’s Stand Shoulder-to-Shoulder with Donald Trump” (November 30, 2016).
 I am an Independent voter, but I agree with Devin who suggests we, “put policy above politics and country ahead of party.
 And let’s work harder than we ever have.”

 My “Thanksgiving” wish is that all citizens of the United States will see diversity as a blessing.
 Recent years have been tumultuous for ethnic groups across America and the world.
 Tolerance seems to have taken a backseat to misunderstanding, irrational fear, emotional outbursts and occasional violence.

 Among the many nonprofit organizations for which I have worked, those focusing on the environment have taught me that human beings are no different from other animals in the sense that they have developed physically in unique and interesting ways over tens of thousands of years.